 Portable Showers

-First of all, you’ll need a solar shower reservoir or a dromedary bag.
+For a more luxurious option, bring a portable camping shower.
 These shower bags use heat from the sun to give you free hot water while you’re backcountry camping.

-Optionally, you can also get a camping shower tent that you can use for a bit of extra privacy.
+We also recommend that you also get a camping shower tent that you can use for a bit of extra privacy.

 Established Campgrounds Showers